datacarpentry/sql-socialsci/episodes/06-aggregation.md

 ## The `GROUP BY` clause to summarise data

 Just knowing the combinations is of limited use.
-You really want to know **How many** of each of the values there are.
+You really want to know **how many** of each of the values there are.
 To do this we use  the `GROUP BY` clause.

 ```sql